-Proposals requesting funds for preservation of existing homeless programs or HHAP Operating Projects must include information to justify why preservation of the existing housing units is necessary, and what impact the potential loss of the units would have on homeless service delivery system in the community.
+Proposals requesting funds for preservation of existing homeless programs as outlined in Section 3.C.12 or the Stabilization of HHAP Operating Projects as outlined in Section 3.C.11 must include information to justify why preservation of the existing housing units is necessary, and what impact the potential loss of the units would have on homeless service delivery system in the community.
 Applications for HHAP Operating Projects must submit a narrative and supporting documentation demonstrating that HHAP funds are necessary to support the continued operation of the homeless units, in lieu of the information requested above related to the description of the community within the Documentation of Need.
 However, any proposal involving an expansion of existing HHAP units must also include a full Documentation of Need as required above.